 "We commissioned Red Pencil to comprehensively review our approach to fundraising and communications, something that was much needed in light of numerous unsuccessful funding bids, a disinterested membership and a key message that was confusing to an external audience.
 We still have much to do but Red Pencil's work, particularly the outputs and tools provided, have given us independent and impartial evidence to support the changes we need to make and a solid starting position from which to build."
 Doug Harper, CEO

-We are currently providing interim digital brand consultancy to The Reading Agency leading on the online and offline brand strategy and implementation.
-This includes bringing all programmes into a brand architecture, including a £1m young people’s volunteering programme, a reading challenge for less confident adult readers and World Book Night.
-We are also supporting the development and delivery of the wider digital strategy.
+We provided digital brand consultancy to The Reading Agency leading on the online and offline brand strategy and implementation.
+It included bringing all programmes into a brand architecture, including a £1m young people’s volunteering programme, a reading challenge for less confident adult readers and World Book Night.
+We led the rebounding of the work to support adult literacy from the Six Book Challenge to Reading Ahead and also led the development phase of the organisation-wide digital strategy.